fightforthefuture/votebot-api/README.md

 to submit registration data to the Secretary of State in states that support online voter registration (OVR).

-For states that do not support OVR, the [Vote.org][3] API is used to generate a pre-filled voter registration PDF that the user can then sign and mail to their Secretary of State.
+For states that do not support OVR, Votebot-Forms generates a pre-filled National Mail Voter Registration PDF[3] that the user can then sign and mail to their Secretary of State.
 Optionally, a postage-paid return envelope can be mailed to the users, so they don't have to deal with printing or postage.